-Your doctor may recommend that you have a coronary angiogram if you have:
+Your healthcare team may suggest a coronary angiogram if you have:

-- Pain in your chest, jaw, neck or arm that can't be explained by other tests
+- Pain in the chest, jaw, neck or arm that can't be explained by other tests.

-- A heart defect you were born with (congenital heart disease)
+- A heart problem you were born with, called a congenital heart defect.

-- Allergic reactions to the dye or medications used during the procedure
+- Reactions to the dye or medicines used during the test.

 How you prepare

 Sometimes, a coronary angiogram is done in an emergency.
 There may not be time to prepare.
 When the test is scheduled in advance, your healthcare team gives you instructions on how to prepare.